 Subsequently, Cheryl Hall, Bill Wood and John Bolling Hall have replaced Dave McMillan and Lott Hallas co-administrators.

-Bill Wood oversees the Activity Feed, which is in effect the site’s forum for questions and discussion between our members
+Bill Wood oversees the Activity Feed, which is in effect the site’s forum for questions and discussion between our members but has resigned as a co-administrator.

 Outside of this project, John Lisle runs the HALL FAMILIES Of NEW ENGLAND Facebook Group and coordinates all the HALL families with connections to the New England states in the USA, John Bolling Hall runs the HALL OF THE SOUTH ATLANTIC REGION Facebook Group and Bill Wood runs the FTDNA - BiGY Facebook Group which is not limited to the name HALL.